A Comprehensive Framework to Operationalize Social Stereotypes for Responsible AI Evaluations: Roadmap for Operationalization

 \section{Roadmap for Operationalization}

-The framework presented above is intentionally broad, with the aim to capture all aspects of stereotypes that may be relevant in responsible AI evaluations.
-There may be crucial considerations that helps when it comes to operationalizing the framework in specific contexts.
+The framework presented above is intentionally broad, with the aim of capturing all aspects of stereotypes that may be relevant in responsible AI evaluations.
+There may be crucial considerations that help when it comes to operationalizing the framework in specific contexts.
 In this section we provide such a roadmap for implementation and utilizing the framework.